 Padley Gorge – the family-friendly one

-Once you’re there, you’ll discover the beautiful waterfall which cascades over giant stones.
+The journey to this Peak District waterfall has an enchanting, fairytale feel, making it perfect for a fun day out as a family.
+Once there, you’ll discover the beautiful waterfall cascading over giant stones.
 The walk is around an hour each way, but there are plenty of picnic spots where you can all refuel, as well as areas for little feet to safely paddle in the chilly water.

 Good to know